uxboy/project-demo/README.md

 # project-demo
-This is a demo for GIT and GITHUB
+This is a demo for GIT and GITHUB and for my own practice.